awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 ## Step 1: Create a Pipeline<a name="actions-invoke-lambda-function-create-test-pipeline"></a>

-In this step, you will create a pipeline to which you will later add the Lambda function\.
+In this step, you create a pipeline to which you later add the Lambda function\.
 This is the same pipeline you created in [AWS CodePipeline Tutorials](tutorials.md)\.
-If that pipeline is still configured for your account and is in the same region where you will create the Lambda function, you can skip this step\.
+If that pipeline is still configured for your account and is in the same region where you plan to create the Lambda function, you can skip this step\.

 **Important**
-You must create the pipeline and all of its resources in the same region where you will create the Lambda function\.
+You must create the pipeline and all of its resources in the same region where you create the Lambda function\.

 **To create the pipeline**